 Youth Services System

 New Brunswick’s Youth Services System provides comprehensive after-school programming for New Brunswick residents ages 6-15.
-This program operates at seven schools within New Brunswick, providing the opportunity for children from all parts of New Brunswick to participate at a site close to their home.
+This program operates at eight schools within New Brunswick, providing the opportunity for children from all parts of New Brunswick to participate at a site close to their home.

 Activities provided in through the Youth Services System include homework assistance, peer counseling, leadership training, athletic programming, and workshops in music, drama, and photography.